CartoDB/documentation/app/content/react/library-reference/redux.md

 - `cartoSlice`: to deal with basemap, viewState, sources, layers and filters on sources.
 - `oauthSlice`: to use an OAuth app.

-**Tip:** The cra-template already makes extensive use of these slices for redux out of the box, to provide several features in an easy way.
+**Tip:** The CARTO for React template already makes extensive use of these slices for redux out of the box, to provide several features in an easy way.
 ### CARTO Slice

 #### createCartoSlice